On Hilb/Sym correspondence for K3 surfaces: Gromov-Witten/Hurwitz wall-crossing

-As in \cite[Section 4.2.1]{Ne3}, we have $F_+=Adm_{g,N}^{\epsilon_+}(S^{(n)},\beta)$ and $[F_+]^{red}=[Adm_{g,N}^{\epsilon_+}(S^{(n)},\beta)]^{red}$.
-In the notation of \cite[Section 4.2.2]{Ne3}, we have $p_*[F_-]^{red}=[Adm_{g,N}^{\epsilon_-}(S^{(n)},\beta)]^{red}$.
+As in \cite[Section 4.2.1]{Ne3}, we have $F_-=Adm_{g,N}^{\epsilon_-}(S^{(n)},\beta)$ and $[F_-]^{red}=[Adm_{g,N}^{\epsilon_-}(S^{(n)},\beta)]^{red}$.
+In the notation of \cite[Section 4.2.2]{Ne3}, we have $p_*[F_+]^{red}=[Adm_{g,N}^{\epsilon_+}(S^{(n)},\beta)]^{red}$.

 The fixed loci $F_{\vec{\beta}}$ are described as products, see \cite[Section 4.2.3]{Ne3} for details.
 We consider the reduced virtual class $[F_{\vec{\beta}}]^{red}$.
-Since the reduced virtual class of a product splits into a product of reduced and standard virtual classes (c.f. \cite[Section 3.9]{MPT}), and since standard virtual classes vanish whenever the cosection is surjective, which happens for non-constant maps, we see that $[F_{\vec{\beta}}]^{red}=0$ except for $\vec{\beta}=(\beta'=0,\beta)$.
+Since the reduced virtual class of a product splits into a product of reduced and standard virtual classes (c.f. \cite[Section 3.9]{MPT}), and since standard virtual classes vanish whenever the cosection is surjective, which happens for maps representing nonzero curve classes, we see that $[F_{\vec{\beta}}]^{red}=0$ except for $\vec{\beta}=(\beta'=0,\beta)$.
 Thus we arrive at the reduced version of wall-crossing formula \cite[Theorem 4.3]{Ne3}:

-Here $\mu_\beta(z)$ is defined in \cite[Definition 4.1]{Ne3} with reduced virtual classes replacing the standard ones.
+Here $I_{+,\beta}(z)$ is defined in \cite[Definition 4.1]{Ne3} with reduced virtual classes replacing the standard ones.

-By a dimension argument similar to \cite[Section 5]{Ne3}, we see that $\mu_\beta(z)$ is proportional to the class $1\in H^0(\Sym)$.
+By a dimension argument similar to \cite[Section 5.1]{Ne3}, we see that $I_{+,\beta}(z)$ is proportional to the class $1\in H^0(\Sym)$.
 Since $Adm_{g,N+1}^{\epsilon_-}(S^{(n)}, 0)=\Mbar_{g,N+1}(\Sym,0)$, we see by string equation that whenever $2g-2+N>0$.
 Therefore, the reduced wall-crossing formula (\ref{eqn:reduced_wallcrossing}) without descendant insertions takes a simple form: